The purpose of counseling is to help the client make changes that can be integrated into all aspects of one’s life.

 Please do not change or revise the contents for personal or professional use without permission of Dr. Richard Miller.
 You are free to share information from site, as is; however, Dr. Miller makes no warranties or representations about the accuracy or completeness of this site’s content or the content of any site or sites linked to this site.

 Dr. Miller shall not be liable for any direct, incidental, consequential, indirect or punitive damages arising out of access to or use of any content of this site or the content of any site or sites linked to this site.

 Any information received by Dr. Miller through e-mail using this website address will not be sold to or shared with other organizations for the purpose of sales or marketing solicitations.
 Referrals will be made only upon approval of the originating party.

 The client pays the agreed fee at the end of each session.
 At this time, debit cards and credit cards are not accepted.
 All professional services rendered are charged to the patient and are due at the time of service, unless other arrangements have been made in advance.

 Necessary forms will be completed to file for insurance carrier payments.
-Accepted insurance include Arkansas Blue Cross Blue Shield and its subsidiaries, United Healthcare and Medicare.
+Accepted insurance include Arkansas Blue Cross Blue Shield and its subsidiaries and Medicare.
 If the client does not have one of the afore-mentioned insurance, then payment is considered private pay – out-of-pocket.
 Dr. Miller will discuss his fee scale at that time.
 Whether the client uses insurance or pays out-of-pocket, the client is ultimately responsible for paying the agreed upon fee.